-One of the best-known phrases here, it’s no piece of cake for newcomers to the U.S. to understand what we’re talking about or where baked goods might be involved.
-“When I started school in second grade, the teacher asked a pretty easy (I assume) question,” writes a German-born Reddit user about first coming to the U.S. “I heard everyone say it was ‘a piece of cake.’
-And for the longest time I always wondered where this cake was.”
+One of the best-known American phrases, it's no piece of cake for newcomers to the U.S. to understand what we're talking about or where baked goods might be involved.
+"When I started school in second grade, the teacher asked a pretty easy (I assume) question," writes a German-born Reddit user about first coming to the U.S. "I heard everyone say it was ‘a piece of cake.'
+And for the longest time I always wondered where this cake was."
 And to update your vocabulary, pepper your speech with these 30 Hilarious Words for Everyday Problems.

 Americans might casually say this when asking someone to move slightly, but those who aren't familiar with the term can be forgiven for not having a clue what the American is asking them to do.
 "My first day of school in the U.S., this girl asked me to ‘scoot over,'" writes one non-American on Reddit.
 "And I just thought ‘What?
 I don't even have a scooter with me.'"

 This weird colloquialism to describe trying to superficially improve something that's ugly or deficient makes sense when you explain it to an outsider, but, as Bustle's JR Thorpe puts it, "One of the main reasons the rest of the world finds American politics bizarre is that, often, we don't understand what on earth your politicians are saying.
 They're very fond, for instance, of this utterly bizarre expression, which seems to have a fairly straightforward meaning, but is truly, weirdly American, with its connotations of down-home farms and Avon salesmen."
 And for more on how strange our country can be, learn the The 40 Most Enduring Myths in American History.